 South Island

-The southern part of the island, especially around Riberão da Ilha, is where the oyster farms are located.
-Looking out over the water you'll note the white floats that mark the locations of the baskets that contain the various-size oysters.
-These are placed just far enough from the shore to get the most of the tides and the current.
+The southern part of the island, especially around Riberão da Ilha, is thick with oyster farms.
+Looking out over the water you'll see the white floats that mark the locations of the baskets that contain the various-size oysters.
 Numerous restaurants in this part of the island serve up fresh oysters.